 It’s summer, and we love summer!
 But for a little fun (and to make the sunny season even brighter), why not add a splash of wintry whimsy to your summer wonderland?
 In celebration of being more than halfway to the holidays, we’re setting the scene with two Christmas in July party themes.
-Both party themes include a DIY project to try and a “cup of cheer” drink recipe to get you in the spirit of the seasons—summer and winter together.
-Read on and get your ho-ho-hos while it’s hot-hot-hot!
+It might not be your typical Christmas party, but celebrating in July is a fun way to bring festive cheer to your summer gathering!
+From Santa hat decorations to spirited cocktails, here are some creative ways to add a touch of holiday magic to your July celebration.

 Theme 1: Coastal Candy Cane Lane

 Talk about a chill gathering!
-We’re sweet on this theme because it’s an adorable way to spread Christmas cheer, and also because peppermint has a cooling effect you’ll appreciate way more in July than you ever did in December!
+We’re sweet on this Christmas party theme because it’s an adorable way to spread Christmas cheer, and also because peppermint has a cooling effect you’ll appreciate way more in July than you ever did in December!
 To get this look, we leaned into the Laurel Street collection from kate spade new york.
+Another great alternative is the Make it Pop Dinnerwear line in pink and navy.
 Its red and white stripes are peppermint perfection, and they’re well-matched with Make It Pop serveware.
 A gingerbread house on top of our French Perle Pedestal Cake Stand adds storybook charm (and some height variety to your tablescape) while Wickford flatware with its rope texture nods to nautical style while sparkling like frost.
 Textured sisal paired with white fluffy rugs set a coastal + cozy scene while also tricking the eye into seeing snow atop sand.
 Brilliant!
+Whether you’re looking for Christmas centerpiece inspo or a fun Christmas party theme, Coastal Candy Cane Lane is the perfect blend of seaside charm and holiday cheer.

 TRY IT: Candy Cane Place Settings

 Sometimes the best DIYs are the simplest!
 To craft this merry, minty name place setting, simply take three candy canes and hot glue them into a stand formation.
 (Remove the plastic from the candy first; use hot glue on a lower setting that won’t melt the candy.)
 Consider using a ribbon for extra stability if needed (we didn’t need it!).
-Add a name card and your guests will enjoy the warmest (and the coolest!) welcome.
+Add a name card and your guests will enjoy the warmest (and the coolest!) welcome for this Christmas party theme.

 DRINK IT: Candy Cane Cocktails